We independently select featured hotels and may earn a commission if you book through the links below.

 Cabana Resort View Terrace Fire Pit Two Queens

-It’s a good central location and price point with a large patio.
+It’s in a central location at a good price point, with a large patio.

 Cabana Oceanfront King or Two Queens